-An order very useful especially when we are limited by Hard disk space - or SSD - And we want to find out quickly that files and / or folders the "voluminous".
-Of course, command "du" It can be used in a variety of syntaxes that we use the information desired return.
+An order very useful especially when we are limited by Hard disk space - Or SSD - and we want to find out quickly who they are files and / or folders the most "voluminous".
+Of course, "du" command It can be used in a variety of syntaxes that we use the information desired return.

-Command line syntax "Du" is very simple and very flexible, as are all linux commands.
+Command line syntax "Du" is very simple and very flexible, as are most linux commands.

-In order documentation "du", we are given the following options:
+In the documentation of the "du" command, we are presented with the following options:

 or: du [OPTION]… -files0-from = F